 Florida Statutes require the Board to adopt an annual budget for the System on an accrual basis.
-Revenues and expenses are budgeted on a basis consistent with generally accepted accounting principles except that pension liability adjustment expense, depreciation, and gains/losses on the disposal of assets are not budgeted, and capital and closure cost outlays are budgeted as expense.
+Revenues and expenses are budgeted on a basis consistent with generally accepted accounting principles except that pension and other postemployment benefits (OPEB) liability adjustment, depreciation, and gains/losses on the disposal of assets are not budgeted, and capital and closure cost outlays are budgeted as expense.
 Beginning net position and expense reserves are also included in the adopted budget.
 Encumbrance accounting, under which purchase orders are recorded as a reservation of available budget, is practiced during the year.
 At year end, outstanding encumbrances lapse and are not presented in the financial statements.